 Here's what we're covering:

 Below is a breakdown of how seasoned backpackers use Hostelworld.
 With this information you'll be able to book your dream vacation.

-If you're headed to Tulum, make sure to check out our recent piece on the best hostels in Tulum.
+If you're headed to Tulum in Mexico, make sure to check out our recent piece on the best hostels in Tulum.

 Step 1: Go to the site